 Check out the latest on visiting during Moderism Week here for more details to all the fun tours and events

 30. Palm Springs Art Walk

-Palm Springs Art Walk is a vibrant and exciting event that takes place on the first Wednesday of every month in downtown Palm Springs.
+Palm Springs Art Walk is a vibrant and exciting event that takes place on the first Wednesday of every month in downtown and is definitely a Palm Springs point of interest.
 During this event, visitors can explore the city’s bustling art scene by visiting a variety of galleries, studios, and museums.
 Whether you’re an art collector or simply appreciate the beauty of creativity, the Palm Springs Art Walk is a must-see attraction.
 As you stroll through the city’s lively streets, you’ll encounter a diverse range of artwork, including paintings, sculptures, photography, and mixed media.
 With live music, refreshments, and friendly locals, the Palm Springs Art Walk is a fun and engaging way to experience the city’s cultural side.

 Check out more details to the weekly Art Walk experience here for updates and events.

 Palm Springs is a welcoming and inclusive city that celebrates diversity through its annual gay events.
 These events bring together the LGBTQ+ community and allies to enjoy music, art, culture, and entertainment in a safe and accepting environment.
 From the Palm Springs Pride Festival to the International Bear Convergence, there’s always a fun and exciting event to attend.
 Come join in on the festivities and celebrate love and equality in beautiful Palm Springs!